For information on What’s On (upcoming activities and events for the community), please visit our Community Activities and Events page here.

 “We’ve adapted and innovated our normal community development practice during the COVID-19 pandemic.
 While we’re no longer able to interact in person, we’re working online, which has created new opportunities for us to connect.”

-Karen Jesson, Communities@Work Community Development Manager
+-Karen Jesson, Communities at Work Community Development Manager

 Power to the People Conference

 In 2019, Communities at Work partnered with Bank of IDEAS to host the Power to the People Conference in Canberra.
 People from across Australia and New Zealand who are involved in building citizen driven communities, engaged in workshops on ways to empower residents, activate citizenship and build social capital that globalisation has steadily eroded.

 Peter Kenyon, Founder and Director of Bank of IDEAS (a Western Australian based organisation that specialises in strengthening communities and developing local economy) held a Masterclass on Asset Based Community Development.

 David Engwicht, Master Placemaker and Director of Creative Communities International (a Queensland based placemaking organisation that initiated the 7 Day Makeover) held a Masterclass on Placemaking.